Commercial Auto Insurance Gainesville FL | Upload Vehicles & Drivers

 Physical Damage (Collision + Comprehensive)

 Covers your vehicles against collision damage, theft, vandalism, weather events, and more.
-For financed vehicles, lenders will require it.
-For owned vehicles, calculate whether the repair/replacement value justifies the premium — usually it does for anything under 10 years old.
+For financed vehicles, lenders usually require it.
+For owned vehicles, compare the repair or replacement value against the premium and deductible.

 Medical Payments